-Dr. Lianne Sheppard is Professor and Assistant Chair in the UW Department of Environmental & Occupational Health Sciences (DEOHS) and Professor in the UW Department of Biostatistics.
+Dr. Lianne Sheppard is Professor in the UW Department of Environmental & Occupational Health Sciences (DEOHS) and Professor in the UW Department of Biostatistics.
 Her current research portfolio includes several studies of air pollution exposures and their neurotoxicant effects.
 She has a PhD in biostatistics.

 Dr. Sheppard's methodological interests center on observational study methods, exposure modeling and epidemiology.
 Her applied research focuses on the health effects of occupational and environmental exposures.
 She is principal investigator of a NIH-funded training grant called Biostatistics, Epidemiologic & Bioinformatics Training in Environmental Health, and she oversees the SURE-EH training program, a project to promote diversity in the environmental health sciences.